zhaolululv/zhaolululv.github.io/pages/about.md

 ---

 #### <a name="education"></a>ecucation
-Receive a B.S. degree from University of Maryland, College Park.\
+Received a B.S. degree from University of Maryland, College Park.\
 M.S. in Economics from Tufts Universiry